MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 socket.connect()
 ```

-### Putting It All Together

 **Congratulations!** You’ve written a mapping program for Misty.
-When the document loads, the program
+When the document loads, the program:
 * establishes a connection to your robot
 * subscribes to the data stream from the `SelfState` WebSocket connection
 * initiates the SLAM system to enable mapping